sdstolworthy/gratitude_journal_flutter/README.md

 #### Build flavors

 There are two build flavors described for grateful: `development` and `production`.
 For Android, these build flavors' unique resources are specified in `android/app/src/${build_flavor}`.
 Any file unique to the build flavor should be defined in that directory.
+The `google-services.json` files should be placed in each of these respective build folders, and their names should not be changed.

 For iOS, the build flavors are defined in XCode.
 Specific Google Service configurations must be placed in the `ios/config/${BUILD_ENVIRONMENT}` folder.
 These resources should also be manually added to XCode by dragging them into the project under the `Runner` folder in the XCode project.